End-to-end SDK generation and publishing with Jenkins Pipelines

 }

-Push the changes to your control repo.
-This will trigger the Jenkins pipeline that generates your SDKs and creates pull requests in your SDK repos.
+Finally, commit and push your changes to your Control Repo.
+This will trigger the Jenkins pipeline to generate your SDKs and create PRs in your SDK repos.

-After pushing your changes to the control repo, Jenkins will automatically scan the repo.
+Once you pushes changes to the Control Repo, Jenkins will automatically scan the repo.
 If it detects changes, it will trigger a new build for the pipeline.

-If you want to manually force Jenkins to scan your repo for changes, go to the pipeline you created in Step 5 and click Scan Repository Now.
+If you want to manually force Jenkins to scan your repo for changes, go to the pipeline you created previously and click Scan Repository Now.

-To review the results of the latest Jenkins pipeline job, follow the steps:
+To review the results of the latest Jenkins pipeline job:

-- Navigate to the pipeline you created in Step 5.
+- Navigate to the pipeline you created previously.

 - Click Build History to view the results of previous builds.